Colony application to be postponed, Longboat P&Z chairwoman says | Longboat Key | Your Observer

 Town officials sent a memorandum to the Planning and Zoning Board on Wednesday requesting the committee set aside Unicorp National Development Inc.’s application until its requested zoning code amendment could be vetted by the board and the Town Commission.

-Unicorp attorneys met with Town Manager Tom Harmer for an hour and a half Thursday morning about reversing this decision and allowing the application to be heard wholesale, Unicorp President Chuck Whittall said, although he was unsure Thursday afternoon of the meeting's outcome.
+Unicorp attorneys met with Town Manager Tom Harmer for an hour and a half Thursday morning about reversing this decision and allowing the application to be heard wholesale, Unicorp President Chuck Whittall said.

+Other applications Whittall said he's submitted have included site plans and zoning code amendments — a practice he said has made its way through Longboat's Planning and Zoning board in the past.

+"I don’t think we're getting fair and impartial treatment as applicants have in the past," Whittall said of the memorandum that "came out of the blue."

 Tom Harmer could not be immediately reached for comment.